cracker76239/rhoPy/README.txt

-Welcome to statsLib!
+Welcome to statsLib.

 This is my first project.
 I plan on making it continuous.
-Please DO NOT HESITATE to make suggestions to my code.
+Please do not hesitate to make suggestions to my code.
 I wrote the first 4 functions on the same day I learned to code in Python.
-Expect errors.
+Expect some errors.

 More detailed descriptions will be found wherever I put the documentation later.